05 January, 2018

-With the beginning of 2018 upon us, spirits are high and New Years resolutions have begun.
-However, the sunny beach days are still out of sight, and we are yet to adorn our shorts whilst drinking a cold beer.
-So wrap up warm, as we give you an insight into all things hyggelig in Barcelona
+With the beginning of 2018 upon us, spirits are high and New Year’s resolutions have begun.
+While summer may be over, this is in fact the perfect time to instil Scandinavian well-being for the winter.
+We at Casamona are here to give you an insight into all things hyggelig in Barcelona.

 Definition of hyggelig: A quality of cosiness and comfortable conviviality that promotes a feeling of contentment or well-being.

-All good days start with a delicious brunch affair, whether that’s after a day of sight seeing or simply as a treat on the weekend.
-Granja Petitbo, located on the edge of Eixample, is one of many great spots with everything from huevos rancheros to pancakes, fresh and healthy food to get you in a cosy mood.
-For the ultimate “hygge” experience, bring your friends and family and spend the whole morning here.
+All good hyggelig days may start with a delicious brunch affair whether that’s after a day of sightseeing or simply as a treat on the weekend.
+Granja Petitbo, located in Eixample, is one of many great food spots with everything from huevos rancheros to pancakes.
+They also offer fresh and healthy food to get you in a cosy mood.
+For the ultimate “hygge” experience, bring your friends and family for the morning.

 Address: Passeig de Sant Joan, 82, 08009 Barcelona, Spain